-Vice President of Programs and Public Policy
+Vice President, Programs and Public Policy & Corporate Counsel

 Anna Hershenberg is the Vice President of Programs and Public Policy of the International Institute for Conflict Prevention and Resolution ("CPR").
-In her role, she is responsible for CPR’s public policy initiatives, legislative advocacy and pro bono efforts in furtherance with CPR’s organizational mission as well as its industry-specific committees.
+In her role, she is responsible for overseeing CPR's legal affairs and employment-related matters, public policy initiatives, legislative advocacy and pro bono efforts in furtherance with CPR’s organizational mission as well as its industry-specific committees.
 While at CPR, Anna has spearheaded the adoption of a GAR Innovation Award nominated arbitration rule aimed to increase diversity in arbitration hearings, a collaboration with the Network for Teaching Entrepreneurship to develop dispute resolution curriculum for middle and high school students and a partnership with New York City Bar Justice Center’s Legal Clinic for the Homeless to help families living in New York City homeless shelters secure state and federal public benefits.
 Anna works closely with leading inside and outside counsel, neutrals and academics on CPR’s committees and task forces to develop programmatic content and training programs to educate peers on innovative approaches to resolving disputes across industry sectors.